learnweb/moodle-repository_owncloud/README.md

 ![File picker](https://user-images.githubusercontent.com/432117/27905344-f40e4a78-623f-11e7-9332-4859f8666eff.png)

 Here the user can select files, reload the content and logout.
-The settings button is only displayed to admins, who will be redirected to the repository settings.
+The settings button opens the ownCloud web interface in a new window so that you can manage your files easily.

 ## Hints for Developers and Contributors